espocrm/documentation/docs/development/metadata/client-defs.md

 *Object[]*

-The detail view actions (available from the dropdown next to the *Edit* button).
+Detail view actions (available from the dropdown next to the *Edit* button).

 ### name